10.10. The Structure of the Juvenile Justice System

 Working With Youth

 When I graduated from college with a BA in psychology, I applied for a job working with the Division of Youth Corrections in Denver, CO.
-I worked in a Residential Treatment Facility (RTC), which used behavior modification techniques, assigned case-workers to each youth and their families, and attempted to help the kids learn problem-solving skills and accountability.
-Youth were confined for a variety of reasons, from committing gang affiliated drive-by shootings, to youth who were designated dependent youth through social services and had nowhere else to go.
-We had high-risk kids, low-risk kids, conduct disorder and mental health kids all together on the same unit.
-Having the mix of all these different kids is not a great formula; the low-risk kids learn negative behavior from the high-risk kids, and the conduct disorder kids victimize the mental health kids.
-In an ideal institution, these different populations would all be on separate units.
+I worked in a Residential Treatment Facility (RTC), which used behavior modification techniques, assigned case workers to each youth and their families, and attempted to help the kids learn problem-solving skills and accountability.
+Youths were confined for a variety of reasons, from committing gang-affiliated drive-by shootings to youth who were designated dependent youth through social services and having nowhere else to go.
+We had high-risk kids, low-risk kids, conduct disorder, and mental health kids all together in the same unit.
+Having a mix of all these different kids is not a great formula; the low-risk kids learn negative behavior from the high-risk kids, and the conduct disorder kids victimize the mentally healthy kids.
+In an ideal institution, these different populations would all be in separate units.

 Working with youth takes patience, consistency, and compassion.
 It is one of the most difficult jobs there is, but it is possible to be a very positive influence in the lives of kids who need it the most.
 If you are interested in working with youth, plan on committing to at least a year.
 Incarcerated kids are used to having people give up on them and disappoint them, so you do not want to add to their negative experiences.
 Show up, follow through, and be optimistic about a better future for justice-involved youth.